jkoelewijn/testset/docs/index.rst

 ------------------------

 The tests are located at :file:`tests/static-tests.json`.
-Use the :program:`test-otp` command to start the tests.
+Use the :program:`mmri-test-runner` command to start the tests.

-.. program-output:: test-otp --help
+.. program-output:: mmri-test-runner --help

 For example::